gulyslae/gulyslae.github.io/_posts/2019-08-05-SLAE32-reverse_tcp_127.0.0.1.md

-    ; push arg in reverse and move the pointer to ecx ; prepare stack pointer to addr struct defined in man 7 ip ; as exercise, i'm going to use 127.0.0.1 as remote address, because it contains null bytes ; hex value of 127.0.0.1 is 0x0100007f
+    ; push arg in reverse and move the pointer to ecx ; prepare stack pointer to addr struct defined in man 7 ip ; as exercise i use 127.0.0.1 as remote address, because it contains null bytes ; hex value of 127.0.0.1 is 0x0100007f
-    ; pushing 0x00000000 to esp by using a known null register. i've also could used sub esp,0x8 because i have enough room push eax
+    ; pushing 0x00000000 to esp by using a known null register. i've also could used ; sub esp,0x8 because i have enough room push eax
     mov byte [esp], 0x7f
     ; now esp is: 0x0000007f